apache/singa/README.md

 Q3:I get error "./configure --> cannot find blas_segmm() function" even I run "install.sh OpenBLAS".

 A3:Since OpenBLAS library is installed in /opt folder by default or /other/folder by your preference, you may edit your environment settings.
-For example, you can add its default installation directories to LD_LIBRARY_PATH, just run:
+For example, you can add its default installation directories to LIBRARY_PATH, just run:

-	$ export $LD_LIBRARY_PATH=/opt
+	$ export LDFLAGS=-L/opt

+Or as an alternative option, you can also edit LIBRARY_PATH to figure it out.

 #